-Oil-Rubbed Bronze is a living finish.
-It is oxidized, oiled and left to change with time.
-It’s the purist’s bronze finish, but will not suit those who want their bronze to be forever dark.
+Oil-Rubbed Bronze is a living finish that is oxidized, oiled and left to change with time.
+It is the purist’s bronze finish, but will not suit those who want their bronze to be forever dark.

 Polished Brass (PB)

-The most traditional finish.
-Polished and gloss-lacquered.
-Constantly goes in and out of style, but’s never gone long.
-Makes almost everything look good, just like gold jewelry.
+Polished Brass is the most traditional finish.
+It constantly goes in and out of style and makes almost everything look good, just like gold jewelry.

 Satin Nickel (SN)

-An extremely popular finish that works equally well on traditional, vintage or contemporary hardware.
-Yet, it’s neutral enough to coordinate with any door color.
-Brushed to obtain a soft luster, then satin-lacquered for protection.
-It’s a finish that’s sure to endure the vicissitudes of style.
+Satin Nickel is an extremely popular finish that works equally well on traditional, vintage or contemporary hardware and is neutral enough to coordinate with any door color.
+The Satin Nickel finish is brushed to obtain a soft luster, then satin-lacquered for protection.

 Timeless Bronze (TB)

-The most practical bronze finish.
+Timeless Bronze is the most practical bronze finish.
 We oxidize our brass, then relieve the edges to reveal a hint of lighter bronze underneath.
-Finally, we use satin-lacquer to provide a satisfying patina for the ages.
+We then use satin-lacquer to provide a satisfying patina for the ages.

 Unlacquered Brass (ULB)

-The way brass hardware started.
-Polished and unlacquered.
-Before lacquers, people either polished their brass hardware to keep it shiny (like they still do in Europe), or let it gather a rich patina.
+Brass hardware started outpolished and unlacquered.
+Before lacquers, people either polished their brass hardware to keep it shiny, or let it gather a rich patina.
 Only you can decide which is best for your home.